bariskapiyoldas/Send_Command_to_Device/README.md

     Replace LDAP_USER and LDAP_PASS with your LDAP username and password, respectively.

+    Open/Create the iplist.txt file and add the IP addresses of the devices that you want to connect to, each IP address in a new line.

 5. Run the script by running the following command in your terminal or command prompt: